Birimian Limited: Lithium Play Set To Run

 From the latest Birimian corporate presentation slide shown above, the company has made it abundantly clear that there is substantial room to optimize the operating costs in future studies.

 For instance, the PFS for 1 Mtpa operation highlighted the use of diesel generators for plant and camp 8 x 1 MW gensets whereas for 2 Mtpa called for diesel generators for plant and camp 12 x 1 MW gensets.
-Nearby hydroelectricity is available in proximity to the Goulamina project, but at this time the cost advantage of going this route are unknown and need to be researched into further; Birimian will certainly give this alternative route serious consideration to reduce power costs, and my own hunch is that a more rigorous update will be provided in a revised PFS sometime next year.
+Nearby hydroelectricity is available in proximity to the Goulamina project but at this time, the cost advantage of going this route are unknown and need to be researched into further.
+Birimian will certainly give this alternative route serious consideration to reduce power costs, and my own hunch is that a more rigorous update will be provided in a revised PFS sometime next year.

 In regards to transport and logistics costs, these expenses will be inevitably high due to Mali being a landlocked country and ~1000 km away from the nearest port, located in Côte d'Ivoire.